 Thirteen Moons on Turtle’s Back: Native American Year of Moons by Joseph Bruchac

-The thirteen moons on turtle’ back represents the thirteen months of the year used in many Native American cultures including Potowatomi, Anishinabe, Abenaki, Cree, Northern Cheyenne, Huron, Seneca, Pomo, Menominee, Micmac, Cherokee, Winnebago, and Lakota Sioux.
-This collection of poems celebrate the thirteen moons of the years, the seasons, and the folklore of Native American peoples. [poetry picture book, ages 4 and up]
+The thirteen moons on turtle’s back represent the thirteen months of the year used in many Native American cultures including Potowatomi, Anishinabe, Abenaki, Cree, Northern Cheyenne, Huron, Seneca, Pomo, Menominee, Micmac, Cherokee, Winnebago, and Lakota Sioux.
+This collection of poems celebrates the thirteen moons of the years, the seasons, and the folklore of Native American peoples. [poetry picture book, ages 4 and up]

 Turtle’s Race with Beaver by Joseph Bruchac and James Bruchac, illustrated by Jose Aruengo and Arine Deweg

 Turtle’s Race with Beaver underscores the importance of sharing.
 Beaver moves into Turtle’s pond when Turtle is asleep at the bottom.
 When Turtle wakes up, the pond is transformed.
 Turtle is willing to share the pond, but Beaver is not.
 A race will determine who stays.
 Turtle knows Beaver is the faster swimmer, so Turtle has a plan.
 Although Beaver loses and moves to a new pond, it also has a turtle resident.
 This time, though, Beaver agrees to share. [picture book, ages 4 and up]